kevinmatthes/cffreference/README.md

 cited.
 The extracted results can be also piped around in terminal sessions such that other CFF tools can be instructed with `cffreference`'s output.

+Any input file will be cited by its `preferred-citation`, by default.
+If this entry should not be specified, the whole file will be processed in order to generate a proper `references` item.
+In the latter case, the input file is assumed to specify a `software`.

 ```
 cffreference ./path/to/input/CITATION.cff
 ```